Last updated on November 2nd, 2018 at 09:31 pm

 During this time of year, bear appetites increase as they begin to prepare for the upcoming winter.
 To be ready for the leaner winter months, bears require around 20,000 calories a day and will eat anything that’s convenient.
 Accessing unsecured garbage often provides more calories in a shorter amount of time than what a bear can get from foraging in the woods.
-This attracts bears into areas where people live and work, which can lead to potentially dangerous situations.
+This attracts bears into areas where people live, camp and work, which can lead to potentially dangerous situations.

 “As bears become more active in the fall, they take the path of least resistance to find food,” said Dave Telesco, who leads the FWC’s Bear Management Program.
 “This draws them into neighborhoods and areas with convenient food sources, which can be dangerous for people.
 While the FWC continues to work with local communities to reduce human-bear conflicts, it is important for Floridians to understand the steps they can take to keep themselves safe.”

 The search for food often leads bears across busy roads.
 A new video in the “Living with Florida Black Bears” series advises motorists to use caution while driving through areas where bears may be present.
 Bears are most active around dusk and dawn, and therefore most vehicle-bear collisions happen during these times of day.
 To reduce the risk of hitting a bear, motorists should stay alert and drive cautiously around heavily wooded areas, roads with curves and areas marked with bear warning signs.
 Other tips can be seen in the “Vehicle Collisions with Bears” video at MyFWC.com/Bear under the “Brochures & Other Materials” section.